 All four of these criteria must be met before a module can be discounted.
 A Board must not, for example, discount a failed module, or discount the lowest module mark without supporting evidence that it is unrepresentative.
 However, medical evidence is not required if a Board of Examiners wants to discount a module under the degree classification procedures.

 It is not necessary for Boards to consider in detail every student for discounting.
 In some cases it will be evident from the spreadsheet of marks that there is no module that could be discounted that would make any difference to the student’s degree classification.
 In such cases, there is no need to go through the procedure of looking for evidence and considering the appropriateness of discounting a module.

 A Programme Board of Examiners may wish to consider discounting a module from a different subject area where applicable.
 The Chair or Secretary of the Board of Examiners should be delegated to contact the other subject area in advance of the Board’s meeting to establish whether there is any evidence to support discounting the module.

 If a module is discounted under the degree classification procedures, the Predominance Rule may be applied if the candidate’s resulting mark is at or above the relevant threshold.
-Please see below for further details.
+Please see below section on the Predominance Rule for further details.

 Where a module that would normally count towards classification has been discounted under the exceptional circumstances procedure, the Board of Examiners may not discount a further module under the degree classification procedures.